robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

   and rendering the documentation.
 - Has a single-sourced version inside the `pyproject.toml` file.
 - Has a `CHANGELOG` to list all changes between versions.
+- Has a unittest folder with tests which can be executed with `pytest` or any other test framework.
 - Has examples inside the documentation which can also be automatically tested using `doctest`.
-- Has a unittest folder with tests which can be executed with `pytest` or any other test framework.
 - Has a `.flake8` configuration to be used with the `flake8` linter.
-- Has a working github CI/CD configuration.
+- Has a working GitHub CI/CD configuration.

 ## Writing the source code

 We will write a `Catlifier` class first which is then packaged.
-The `Catlifier` uses the `crcmod` package to do some magic.
+The `Catlifier` uses the `crcmod` package because I would also like to showcase cross-referencing other libraries in the documentation at a later stage.

 Let's create the project folder and some python code first: